Welcome to Shadow Youth High School Ministry!

 Baptism is the first step of obedience in the life of a Christian (Matt.
 28:18 – 20).
 It is also a way for Christians to be publicly identified with Christ in his death, burial, and resurrection (Rom.
 6:3 – 4).
 Baptism does not bring salvation (Eph.
 2:8 – 9), but symbolizes our new life, much like a wedding ring symbolizes ones marital status.
 You may have a lot of questions and we are here to help you along the way.

-• You will get a video of the baptism sent to your email and a baptism certificate signed by Pastor Grant.
+• Afterward, you’ll dry off with provided towels, and a helper will take care of your robe.
+As a keepsake, you’ll receive a video of your baptism via email and a baptism certificate signed by Pastor Grant.

 • Day, Time: Sunday, 5:00 pm - 6:45 pm